KRTirtho/schoolacious/CONTRIBUTION.md

 - **MongoDB**: Mongodb is the no-sql database that is free to use & doesn't require licensing for commercial usa cases.
 Its the secondary database software of VESchool.
 Many of the non-relational & unstructured data will be stored in this. **Currently, there is no part for its use case in the project.
 It will be used in future if needed**

 > **Note**: If you don't know any of the language/library/framework its not a shame, don't hesitate to learn.
 As learning is the best thing you can do in you're life.
-You can read docs or learn from youtube/other learning method for specific packages.
+Use the [Learning Materials](#learning-materials) that was provided for the tools that were used in this project.
 After all you don't need to know each of the technology **just knowing the part that you're intending to contribute is enough**

+## Places/Parts where you can't contribute

+Most of the contribution by any contributor is accepted but for some special cases any kind of contribution won't be accepted, any PR meting these conditions **(Contributors with write access are excluded)** will not be merged.
+Such kinds are listed below

+- Schema/ Data Structure modification of Database
+- Core Framework/Library replacement
+- Folder/Project Structure modification
+- Renaming of part of the project

+> **Important**: Above kind of contribution won't be accepted but **there should be no hesitation about suggesting any change to these parts of the project by an enhancement issue**.
+If the suggestion is applicable then the core developers or the owner (KRTirtho) might look into that enhancement & will add that feature/enhancement

 ## How Can I Contribute?